This is the full, unedited version of an article from December 2019 edition of Essay, the official SA newsletter.

 I knew at the time there was something off about what I was doing but I was powerless to stop.
 I was seeking help continuously for my many difficulties with life.

-I got the first hint of sexual recovery when I was traveling in the US at age 21 in 1980 when I came across a couple of isolated cases.
+I got the first hint of sexual recovery when I was travelling in the US at age 21 in 1980 when I came across a couple of isolated cases.
 It offered me hope.
 12 Step became part of my life at age 30.
 By then I’d had 3 major relationships with men, each chaotic and dysfunctional in their own way.

 I’d founded SA in Melbourne in 1992 after leaving another program.
 I immersed myself in service, step-work, sponsorship, conference recordings, local and international conferences.
 At 35 I began my first period of prolonged sobriety.